Granulate/gprofiler/README.md

 gProfiler runs on Linux (on x86_64 and Aarch64; Aarch64 support is not complete yet and not all runtime profilers are supported, see [architecture support](#architecture-support)).

+For installation methods, jump to [run as...](#run-as)

 ![Granulate Performance Studio example view](https://user-images.githubusercontent.com/58514213/124375504-36b0b200-dcab-11eb-8d64-caf20687a29f.gif)

-# Running
+# Configuration & parameters

-This section describes the possible options to control gProfiler's output, and the various execution modes (as a container, as an executable, etc...)
+This section describes the possible options to control gProfiler's behavior.

 ## Output options